Raf McDonald: Cars and other gifts from the sun

 Curator: Jacqui Shelton

-Displayed in a serial pattern, Raf McDonald’s cast husks of car bumpers appear as both paper lanterns and cut-out clothing patterns across the La Trobe Art Institute façade.
+Loose fabric and cast husks of car parts appear as both paper lanterns and cut-out clothing patterns across the La Trobe Art Institute façade.
 Made from salvaged fabric – painted, then buried at a former dump turned water regeneration site on Djaara Country – Cars and other gifts from the sun registers through its materials the impact of mass production, industry, and consumption on Country, personhood, and community.

-Before burial, McDonald used egg whites to paint political cartoons onto the works.
-Their reference material is drawn from a book found at Bendigo Trades Hall and combined with sketches referencing the 1968 fashion show of luxury French designer Pierre Cardin – the same year that widespread protests, strikes, and civil unrest spread across France.
-In referencing these historic student and unionist movements and the form of the car bumper, McDonald evokes the tensions between collectivist struggles and cycles of creation and decay.
+Before burial, McDonald uses used egg whites, charcoal and rice glue to paint political cartoons onto the works.
+Their reference material is drawn from a book found at Bendigo Trades Hall and combined with sketches referencing the widespread protests, strikes, and civil unrest of 1968 France.
+In referencing these historic student and unionist movements and the form of car parts, McDonald evokes the tensions between collectivist struggles and cycles of creation and decay.

 Buried under the earth, McDonald’s material absorbs the traces of pollutants and toxicity found in the soil.
-By directing attention to what is ‘buried’ in the Country we inhabit, and the enduring material consequences of a culture of disposal, McDonald offers a nuanced reflection on being human in capitalism: messy, unpredictable, mouldy, smelly, rife with a desire for speed.
+They experiment with unknown pollutants to explore the pleasure and magic of chemical reactions between the plant-based tannins and iron oxide chemicals of the site, and their surprising stains on the fabric.
+By directing attention to what is ‘buried’ in the Country we inhabit, and the enduring material consequences of a culture of disposal, McDonald offers a nuanced reflection on being human in capitalism: messy, unpredictable, mouldy, smelly.

 Tile image: Raf McDonald, Cars and other gifts from the sun, 2025.
 Photo: Jacqui Shelton